-(l) The question is, what was the date of the birth of A. A letter from A's deceased father to a friend announcing the birth of A on a given day is a relevant fact.
+(1) The question is, what was the date of the birth of A. A letter from A's deceased father to a friend announcing the birth of A on a given day is a relevant fact.

 (m) The question is, whether, and when, A and B were married.
 An entry in a memorandum book by C, the deceased father of B, of his daughter's marriage with A on a given date, is a relevant fact.

 (n) A sues B for a libel expressed in a painted caricature exposed in a shop window.
-The question is as to the similarity of the caricature and its libellous character.
+The question is caricature and its libellous character.
+The question is as to the similarity of the